CanDIG/candigv2-ingest/README.md

 # candigv2-ingest

 Ingest data into the CanDIGv2 stack.
 This repository assumes that you have a functional instance of CanDIGv2.
+This repository can either be run standalone or as a Docker container.

 ## What you'll need